napari/docs/docs/developers/testing.md

    xvfb-run tox -e py310-linux-pyqt5
    ```

-where tox environment selector `py310-linux-pyqt5` need to fit your os and python version.
+where the tox environment selector `py310-linux-pyqt5` must match your OS and Python version.

 ### Tips for speeding up local testing